 Stevia is a zero-calorie sweetener derived from the leaves of the stevia rebaudiana plant.
 Some manufacturers take an extract called rebaudioside A from the leaves and add sugar extracts or additives to make their final stevia products.
 Other stevia products are 100 percent stevia extract.
 Either way, stevia leaf extract is about 150–400 times sweeter than sugar, so you use much much less of it when you swap it in.

 When it comes to sugar substitutes, stevia has a bit of a “health halo” because it comes from plants, and we tend to think anything from a plant is natural and healthy.
 But it’s not so black and white.

-“Stevia has become a star among non-calorie sweeteners because it comes from a plant, so it’s considered natural.
+“Stevia has become a star among calorie-free alternative sweeteners because it comes from a plant, so it’s considered natural.
 And people are much more comfortable with that since there’s so much controversy with artificial non-caloric sweeteners,” explains Andrea N. Giancoli, MPH, RD and Openfit’s nutrition manager.

 However, people have been consuming stevia for centuries, whereas most artificial sweeteners were completely engineered in our lifetimes, so as long as you pick a cleaner version, stevia has a far better track record.

 Does Stevia Have the Same Effect on the Body as Sugar?

 Scientists continue to examine the affect of stevia vs. sugar in terms of its effect on weight loss, gut health, and more.